• Latest

 Avoid Blaming

 When you are married and feel lonely, it can be easy to blame your spouse.
-You may think that if they would only do more, or if they were more like this other person, then you wouldn’t feel so alone.
+You may think that if they would only do more or were more like this other person, you wouldn’t feel so alone.

 However, blaming your spouse is not going to help the situation.
 It may make things worse.